pagkly/Zed/Investopedia3/Middle East and North Africa (MENA).md

 -   Due to these reserves, MENA is an important source of global economic stability.
 -   The region is afflicted by persistent civil war in Syria, Iraq, Libya, and Yemen, with the United States and Russia supporting opposing sides and providing military resources.

-The MENA region has grown in geopolitical importance since 2011 when a number of the region's long-time dictatorships were overthrown in an event known as The [Arab Spring](https://www.investopedia.com/articles/investing/051315/complex-story-global-impact-low-oil-prices.asp).
+The MENA region has grown in geopolitical importance since 2011 when a number of the region's long-time dictatorships were overthrown in an event known as The [[Arab Spring]](https://www.investopedia.com/articles/investing/051315/complex-story-global-impact-low-oil-prices.asp).
 Following this event, oil supplies from Libya, for example, have been extremely volatile, influencing the price of oil on international markets.
 Additionally, civil war in Syria has brought the U.S. and Russia into direct military competition in a way not seen since the Vietnam War in the 1960s, 1970s, and the war in Afghanistan in the 1980s.
 Each country backs different sides and provides military assistance.

 ### Fast Fact